 If you love old-fashioned, homemade, and frugal Christmas decor, then this is your perfect Christmas DIY project!
 I love homemade Christmas ornaments, but I’m not as good at making painted ornaments as my sister.
 I much prefer the rustic look of snowy pinecones and, of course, this garland.

 My nine-year-old daughter and I spent an afternoon, each working on a separate end of one super-long garland to wrap around our Christmas tree, and we love it!

-I love the old fashioned, and organic feel of it, but more than that, I love that it was something I was able to spend time with my daughter over.
-She loves crafting far more than I do, and I think being able to participate in making out house look festive in a meaningful way was important for her.
+I love the old-fashioned and organic feel of it, but more than that, I love that it was something I was able to spend time with my daughter over.
+She loves crafting far more than I do, and I think being able to participate in making our house look festive in a meaningful way was important for her.

 If you want to learn how to make a popcorn garland, it’s so easy!

 I’ve read a number of articles to we did it the best way, and the main thing I learned is you can be flexible!